enasequence/read_docs/faq/pathogen-subs-guide.rst

 - Territory/country
 - Enrollment period

-Please find the form `here <https://docs.google.com/spreadsheets/d/1LuyPhv1J5t2FU7JE2XjW9n__PjGTxeBoA38PXpN8sG8/edit#gid=0>`_ for suggested complete cohort metadata.
-The linked data types included in the cohort will be indicated under the 'Type of data' column within the cohort browser.
+There are additional metadata fields listed in the form `here <https://docs.google.com/spreadsheets/d/1LuyPhv1J5t2FU7JE2XjW9n__PjGTxeBoA38PXpN8sG8/edit#gid=0>`_
+Please contact us at cohort-dataflow@ebi.ac.uk in order to check that your cohort metadata will be compatible with our browser.

 Data Release and Citing
 ~~~~~~~~~~~~~~~~~~~~~~~